 Who can register for this program?

-- School coordinator looking for a Service in Community, volunteering awards, work experience or leadership program for their students
+- School coordinator looking for community work, volunteering, work experience or leadership program for their students.

 Duke of Edinburgh’s International Award

 If you are a community program lead in a library, you can connect with a local school and enhance program offerings for older visitors to the library.

 Aged or residential care facilities